 In the 60’s, they moved to a farm in Canada.
 Living in a small rural town has it’s benefits, and drawbacks.
 There were no art classes in high school.
 She found an outlet for her art by joining the Drama Club, where she worked on making props for the school plays.
 She carved an eight foot wooden fire place mantle in her senior year.

-Elizabeth graduated with a Bachelor of Fine Arts Honours degree in 2000.
-Afterward, she volunteered and worked part time at the Windsor Printmaker’s Forum, where she curated exhibitions, taught printmaking, life drawing, and held several positions on their Board.
+Returning to University later in life, Elizabeth graduated with a Bachelor of Fine Arts Honours degree in 2000.
+Afterwards, she volunteered and worked part time at the Windsor Printmaker’s Forum a non profit artist run organization.
+There she curated exhibitions, taught printmaking, life drawing, and held several positions on their Board.
 In 2009, she founded the Windsor & Essex County Plein Air Artists group.
-Elizabeth currently organizes events in Canada and participates in plein air events internationally.
+Elizabeth currently organizes plein air events in Canada and participates in events internationally.
 Her work is in private and corporate collections in the U.S. and Canada.
 She has won awards for her plein air paintings and photography.
-She is also known for her intaglio and relief printmaking.

 Elizabeth Gaye MacDonald is a gifted artist and a leader in the creative arts community.
 Her plein air sessions have inspired so many to enjoy painting outdoors and her exquisite works are admired by her peers.
 She is a talented artist and a credit to the association of representational artists.